 3. A client is difficult to please and is constantly rejecting your ideas.
 How do you handle this situation?

 This question tests a candidate's ability to manage 'difficult clients'.
 In some cases, a failure to convince a client of a design plan is a flaw in communication rather than design.
-Interior Designers need to be able to persuade a client of their design.
+Interior designers need to be able to persuade a client of their design.

 4. Where do you get ideas/inspiration for new designs?

-This tests a candidate's ability to talk about the kinds of art/media that inspires their work.
+This tests a candidate's ability to talk about the kinds of art/media that inspire their work.
 Candidates might even cite functionality as a design inspiration, where the functional needs of the space inspire a creative design.

 5. Describe an experience where you fell behind schedule.
 How did you recover?

 Project management is an essential part of the job.
-Look out for a response that demonstrates leadership skills, an understanding of the complexities of project management, as well as lessons learnt from the crisis, such as better planning of project timelines and budgets.
+Look out for a response that demonstrates leadership skills, an understanding of the complexities of project management, as well as lessons learned from the crisis, such as better planning of project timelines and budgets.